How to create a cut flower garden

 Make space to create a cut flower garden on your allotment

 If you have an allotment or even a piece of land to grow on, you'll have many options to create a cut flower garden.
-This allows you to grow more plants, from Roses to Alstroemeria and Dahlias to Sunflowers.
+This allows you to grow more plants, from Roses to Echinacea and Dahlias to Sunflowers.
 Dedicate a space for them so you can keep it neat and weed-free.

 Plants to consider to create a cut flower garden

-Think about what you want to see in a vase and how to extend the season from spring bulbs through to Amaranth and Hellebores through to Iris.
+Think about what you want to see in a vase and how to extend the season from spring bulbs through to Mums and Hellebores through to Iris.
 Pick some of your favourites and fill your space.
 We have everything you need to create a cut flower garden.
 Visit us soon to get yours started.